themakshter/ProjectVisualisation/README.md

 # ProjectVisualisation
 COMP6214 Coursework 1 by <b>Mohammad Ali Khan(mak1g1)</b>
-This can be currently found at [my github pages](http://themakshter.me/ProjectVisualisation) or my [my ecs website](users.ecs.soton.ac.uk/mak1g11/ProjectVisualisation).
-The main page contains all the details.
+This can be currently found at [my github pages](http://themakshter.me/ProjectVisualisation).
+The main page contains all the details about the project.

 ## Hosting and Runnng
 1. Install [Node.js](http://nodejs.org/).